UPDATE AND INFORMATION NOTICE ON OTTAWA RIVER FLOODING - UPDATED ON MAY 22, 2026

 Additional information on flood safety is available on the Township website or by contacting the Township office at 613-735-6291 or following the Township’s facebook page for information.

-As freshet is not over, it is still too early for debris management.
-Additional messaging will be issued in coming weeks related to debris removal and sandbag disposal in keeping with the Township flood response level of service policy.
+Additional messaging will be issued in coming weeks related to sandbag disposal in keeping with the Township flood response level of service policy.
+Please refrain from putting sandbags at the curb until this messaging comes out.

 Water Well Safety and Septic Systems After a Flood